UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 includes some quantities that are not really extensive quantities in any traditional sense.
 They are no longer meant to be scaled because they simply cannot.
-Actually, rather than calling them extensive quantities, I would like to call them a **macrostate**, with the only difference from the general notion macrostate being that it has an affine structure so that I can take the ensemble average of it to get its macroscopic value.
+Actually, rather than calling them extensive quantities, I would like to call them a <dfn>macrostate</dfn>, with the only difference from the general notion macrostate being that it has an affine structure so that I can take the ensemble average of it to get its macroscopic value.
 I would stick to the term "extensive quantities" because they are actual extensive quantities in all my examples and because it is a good way to understand its physical meaning with this name,